shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step4.md

     ![logs-new-status](logspipeline/assets/logs-new-status.png)

-    Click a new `flog` log and notice that the official status now matches the `http.status_code_category` value.
-Use the up and down arrow keys to look at statuses of more logs.
+    Click a new **flog** log.
+Notice that the official status now matches the `http.status_code_category` value.
+Use your up and down arrow keys to look at the statuses of more logs.

     ![log-status-full-m](logspipeline/assets/log-status-full-m.png)

-    The status of the logs is clearly defined now based on the severity derived from http.status_codes in the logs.
+    The official log statusese are now assigned based on the severity derived from http.status_codes in the logs.

-You've successfully enriched the logs with the correct Status, let's now work on enriching the logs by parsing the URL and the User-Agent information.
+You've successfully enriched the logs with the correct status, let's now further enrich the logs by parsing the URL and the User-Agent attributes.